 Regency Ice Skating

 While Jane Austen’s brother Frank was eager to skate, it seems that the women in his household—his sisters, his wife Mary, his mother, and their friend Martha Lloyd—did not partake.
-Although she describes being an active walker in her letters, maybe Jane was afraid she would end up like this if she tried to skate.
-But that doesn’t means that ice skating wasn’t common among women and even children then.
+Although she describes being an active walker in her letters, maybe Jane was afraid she would end up like the woman in this print if she tried to skate.
+But that doesn’t means that ice skating wasn’t common among women and even children.

 It’s also possible that sliding across ice for fun is just universal.

 When the Thames froze solid, as it did for the final time in January of 1814, Londoners promoted “frost fairs” on the ice.
 The first of these fairs date back to at least 695 AD when booths selling goods were built on the river after it froze.
 From 1400 until the removal of the medieval London Bridge and embankment of the river later in the 19th century, there were 24 winters in which the Thames was recorded to have frozen at London.

 Illustrations of the Frost Fairs on the Thames in 1716 and in 1740 show enthusiastic participants skating and sliding, along with nine-pin bowling, races, puppet-plays, music, and food vendors.
 In 1814, a 124 page souvenir book was allegedly printed on the river.
 The sixth chapter is devoted to the “Art of Skating”, complete with history and rules for those just learning the sport.